Cephalopods in popular culture: Video games

+In the Mario franchise, a Blooper is an enemy character resembling a squid, debuting in Super Mario Bros.
+(1985).
 In the sandbox game Minecraft, squids are passive, non-playable characters that carry obtainable ink sacs.
 In the media franchise Pokémon, Omanyte, Omastar, Octillery, Inkay, Malamar, Clobbopus and Grapploct are all cephalopod-like organisms.
-Splatoon, a game by Nintendo released in 2015, features shapeshifting squid-kids called Inklings as the player characters.
-A sequel, Splatoon 2, also released by Nintendo in 2017 featured Inklings and introduced playable shapeshifting octopus-kids called Octolings as part of the Octo Expansion DLC.
+Splatoon, a game by Nintendo released in 2015, features squid-like humanoids called Inklings as the player characters.
+The 2017 sequel Splatoon 2 introduced Octolings, playable octopus-like humanoids as part of the Octo Expansion DLC.
 Night of the Cephalopods (2008) is a free retro pixel art survival game in which human players must fend off levitating cephalopods.
 A discussion thread on TONMO.com is dedicated to noting appearances of cephalopod characters in video games.

 In Galactopus, a homebrew action game for the Atari 2600, the player pilots a spaceship and battles cephalopods in space.

 Erotica

+Currency

+In Timor-Leste, the smallest denomination coin (1 centavo) has a nautilus on its reverse.